seattlerb/parsetree/README.txt

 == FEATURES/PROBLEMS:

 * Uses RubyInline, so it just drops in.
-* Includes SexpProcessor and CompositeSexpProcessor.
-  * Allows you to write very clean filters.
-* Includes UnifiedRuby, allowing you to automatically rewrite ruby quirks.
+* Uses UnifiedRuby by default, automatically rewriting ruby quirks.
 * ParseTree#parse_tree_for_string lets you parse arbitrary strings of ruby.
 * Includes parse_tree_show, which lets you quickly snoop code.
   * echo "1+1" | parse_tree_show -f for quick snippet output.